parallelchain-io/parallelchain-protocol/RPC.md

 ## State RPCs

+State RPCs allow clients to query the [world state](World%20State.md), for example for account balances, keys in storage tries, or information in the network account.

 State RPCs return multiple entities in the world state in a single response.
 This allows clients to get a consistent snapshot of the world state in a single call.

-Every response structure includes the hash of the highest committed block when the snapshot is taken.
+Every response structure includes the hash of the highest committed block when the snapshot is taken in a field called `block_hash`.

 Some of the following RPCs' response structures reference types unique to this document.
 These are specified in [types featuring in state-related RPC responses](#types-featuring-in-state-related-rpc-responses).